surifirstpin/biplus_documentation/docs/Visualization.md

 ## Creating Visualizations
 Bi+ allows you to create different type of charts and graphs depending on the data retrieved.

 ## Types of Visualization
-Bi+ enables you to visualize the data retrieved in different chart types and provides some standard editing options.
+Bi+ enables you to visualize the data retrieved in different chart types with some standard editing options.

-01. General Section
+01. General Section :**
 - **Title** label for chart and align them in top,bottom,left,right position
 - **Padding** sets the spacing at the top,bottom,left and right side of the charts